Entanglement

 But as I got closer, I barely saw the tree anymore; all I could see was the fence.

-And I knew that you—just like the tree—would have to be torn apart limb by limb to untangle yourself, not knowing how much of you would be cut away, and if your roots would have enough life in them to grow a new you . . . free from the fence—which would always be right there, standing strong and tall beside you . . . tempting you to lean against it.
+And I knew that you—just like the tree—would have to be torn apart limb by limb to untangle yourself, not knowing how much of you would be cut away, and if your roots would have enough life in them to grow a new you . . . free from the fence—which would always be right there, standing strong and tall beside you, tempting you to lean on it.

 A safe haven you had known all your life: an identity.

-It was a vine—old, gnarly and twisted.
-Its arms had entwined and grown into a thick, sturdy trunk about 10 feet tall.
+It was a vine: old, gnarly and twisted.
+Its arms had entwined and grown into a thick, sturdy trunk about ten feet tall.

 After I admired its shape and canopy, its place of dominance in the yard, I noticed the fence, entangled in its trunk, sticking out at both ends as if it had been swallowed.

-The small wrought iron fence was crooked, pulled up from the ground and twisted by the growing vine—a casualty of a power struggle it had lost a long time ago.
+The small wrought iron fence was crooked, had been pulled up from the ground and twisted by the growing vine—a casualty of a power struggle it had lost a long time ago.

-Your image, your need to be in control, was strong—but twisted and gnarled by the cruelties committed to maintain this position of power.
+How your image, your need to be in control, was unyielding—just like the trunk of the vine—twisted and gnarled by the cruelties committed to maintain your position of power.

 You had grown independent and irresistible and had come to dominate those whose strength and resilience you depleted long ago—casualties, whose lives ebbed away unnoticed, swallowed by your big posturing personality.

-Entangled by your need to build your identity.
+Entangled by your need to build an identity.